THE UNIVERSITY of EDINBURGH

 SCQF Credits40 ECTS Credits20

-Course description Work-based learning involves learning closely bound to students' professional role in current or previous workplaces.
-The course arrangements are tailored to meet individual students' requirements.
+Course description Work-based learning involves learning closely bound to students' professional role in current and/or previous workplaces.
 This course enables students to analyse their current or previous work roles, complemented by other activities such as directed reading, research, conference organisation and group work.
 Students will develop a comprehensive understanding of their learning within their professional practice and theoretical inquiry.
 This will be achieved by students reflecting on issues of professional practice, effective practice, reflective practice and critically reflective practice.

 THIS COURSE IS ONLY AVAILABLE TO STUDENTS ON THE BA CHILDHOOD PRACTICE PROGRAMME.